 TL;DR

-• For most beginners and everyday crypto users, walllet.com has the stronger case.
-For extension-heavy and maximum-coverage workflows, Trust Wallet still makes sense.
+For beginners and everyday users, walllet.com is easier to recommend.
+For power users, extension-heavy workflows, and maximum network coverage, Trust Wallet still has the advantage.

 walllet.com vs Trust Wallet: what are users actually comparing?